 Because of the size and weight of 18-wheelers, injuries are likely to be quite serious when a truck accident occurs.
 4,951 Americans were killed in crashes involving large trucks in 2018, according to the NHTSA.
 As many as 126,000 more are injured every year, some of whom require extensive medical care.

-If you or a loved one were injured in a trucking accident, contact a Truck Accident Lawyer now for a free consultation by calling 1-800-718-4658, or by completing the contact form on this page.
+If you or a loved one were injured in a trucking accident, contact a truck accident lawyer now for a free consultation by calling us today or by completing the contact form on this page.

 Driver Sleep Deprivation

 Many truck drivers do not get sufficient sleep while on the road.
 Truck drivers must adhere to tight schedules and are often compelled to drive farther distances for longer durations than they should.